pbuckner/x-plane_plugins/XPython/docs/source/development/modules/map.rst

 -----------------------------

 Just to make things a bit more difficult, you cannot add a map layer using :func:`createMapLayer` to a map *until the map has been created*.
-As far as I can tell, the each map is created once, when the user first shows it, and it is never destroyed.
+As far as I can tell, each map is created once, when the user first shows it, and it is never destroyed.

 But, since you can't call you :func:`createMapLayer` until after the map is created, you'll use